 The key to making money as a freelancer is to find clients who are willing to pay you what you’re worth.
 Once you’ve built a portfolio of happy clients, you should have no trouble finding new work and making a great income.

 12. Teach Summer School

-If you’re a teacher, you could earn some extra income by teaching summer school.
+If you’re a teacher, you could earn extra income by teaching summer school.
 While you would lose some of your time off, you’ll see a significant boost to your income.
-It’s also an excellent way to stay sharp and keep your skills up-to-date during the summer break months.
+It’s also an excellent way to stay sharp and keep your skills up-to-date during the summer break.

 You may be able to find summer teaching opportunities at the same school where you work full-time.
 If not, there are probably summer opportunities at other schools in your local area.